license2e/last-10-years/initial-outline.md

+Note: this was written around summer of 2012

 ### Things I have learned

 #### Here are few things I learned along the way in the last 11 years [some of this I wish someone would have told me before I started working], and I thought I would share with you, and some of it may help in your future careers: